 Animal hair grows in different ways for a number of different reasons.
 For example, if a dog is a breed that is known to have long hair, that is because they have been bred for this characteristic.
 They have been bred to have long hair to help them to stay warm and to protect themselves from the elements.
 They also use hair to communicate with one another.

-Another reason that dogs have long hair is that they have a double coat.
+Another reason that dogs have long hair is that they have double coats.
 In addition to their outer coat, they also have an undercoat.
 This undercoat helps them to keep warm.
 They use the undercoat to keep themselves warm.

 This is a big reason why you will see dogs that have long hair.
 They are bred to have long hair.
 They have been bred to have long hair for a number of different reasons.
 Some of these reasons include keeping warm, keeping dry, and protecting themselves from the elements.

-Pets grow hair because it helps them to stay warm, to protect themselves from the elements, and to communicate with one another.
-They also use hair to keep themselves warm, to keep dry, and to keep out of cold water.
+Pets grow hair because it helps them to stay warm, protect themselves from the elements, and communicate with one another.
+They also use hair to keep themselves warm, keep dry, and keep out of cold water.